-- comply with generally accepted accounting practice in New Zealand; - give a true and fair view of the company's financial position, financial performance and cash flows; and - give a true and fair view of its service performance achievements.
+- comply with generally accepted accounting practice in New Zealand; - give a true and fair view of the company's financial position, financial performance and cash flows; and - give a true and fair view of its performance achievements.

 The Board of Directors is also responsible for such internal control as it determines is necessary to enable the preparation of financial statements and performance information that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is also responsible for the publication of the financial statements and performance information, whether in printed or electronic form.